isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1729.md

 ---
-title: Job Redesign Consultancy - EON Consulting & Training Pte Ltd
+title: EON was established in 1996 and specialises in providing human capital consulting and training services to organisations in Singapore.
+Through the years, EON has helped organisations from various industries improve on strategic human capital alignment, redesign work processes, and making jobs more productive and attractive for employees.
+Since 2017, EON has been working with government agencies and professional institutions to develop and deliver training programmes in job redesign.
 permalink: /productivity-solutions-grant/solutionrepo/solution1729
 ---

 ### Description

-EON was established in 1996 and specialises in providing human capital consulting and training services to organisations in Singapore.
-Through the years, EON has helped organisations from various industries improve on strategic human capital alignment, redesign work processes, and making jobs more productive and attractive for employees.
-Since 2017, EON has been working with government agencies and professional institutions to develop and deliver training programmes in job redesign.
+201301501N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudiesbyEonConsulting&TrainingPteLtd.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Sector Specialisation